-These Sheet Pan Chocolate Chip Pancakes with Banana & Peanut Butter are an EASY and nutritious way to make pancakes without having stand over the pan to flip each pancake!
+These Sheet Pan Pancakes with Chocolate Chips, Bananas, and Peanut Butter are an EASY and nutritious way to make pancakes without having stand over the pan to flip each pancake!

 Guys.
 I am a freaking genius.
 Hear me out – you all know I’m obsessed with pancakes.
 But you know what I hate?
 MAKING PANCAKES.

 The first ones always burn or are undercooked, and you have to stand there carefully babysitting for like 20 minutes until they’re all done.
 And then, by the time you do finish, the first ones you made are stone cold.
 It’s definitely not an ideal situation for this pancake lover!